-The number of interviews you might have during the IBM graduate recruitment process will vary according to the job you’re applying for – whether in business, consulting, technology or design.
+The number of interviews you might have during the IBM graduate recruitment process will vary according to the job you’re applying for – whether in consulting, technology or design.
 You could have up to three: a video interview (or video assessment), an assessment centre interview and a final interview.
 The final interview is said to concentrate largely on your choice of service line.

 - Looking for advice on IBM's application forms or online assessments?
 Read our article on 'What to expect from IBM's graduate application process' here.